UBoat-Botnet/UBoat/README.md

 - Cross compiler port not just VS
 - Code doesn't work yet but still needs heavy bit of work

-# Under heavy development

-Project is currently heavy development please kindly contribute to it

 # Abuse policy

 Not gonna upload the PHP Panel to prevent abuse